blankworker1/SOLARMINER_ONE/GATEWAY.md

 **The Shell - Outdoor Enclosure**

-The Gateway electronics are housed in a weatherproof IP65+ polycarbonate enclosure.
+The electronics are housed in a weatherproof IP65+ polycarbonate enclosure.

 Features: